SAP/cloud-security-services-integration-library/spring-xsuaa/Migration_JavaContainerSecurityProjects.md

 ### Multiple XSUAA Bindings (broker & application)

-If your application is bound to two XSUAA service instances (of of plan `application` and another one of plan `broker`), you run into the following issue:
+If your application is bound to two XSUAA service instances (one of plan `application` and another one of plan `broker`), you run into the following issue:

 ```
 Caused by: java.lang.RuntimeException: Found more than one xsuaa binding.
 There can only be one.